martingtw/traffic-safety-knowledge-graph-saxony/README.md

 This repository contains a Semantic Web project for integrating open traffic safety data about Saxony into an RDF knowledge graph.

 The project combines data about fixed speed cameras, traffic accidents and regional statistics.
-The goal is to make these heterogeneous datasets easier to connect, query and explore using RDF and SPARQL.
+The goal is to make these datasets easier to connect, query and explore using RDF and SPARQL.

 ## Project status